-The point of contact for a Filing User who is experiencing technical difficulty shall be the court's ECF Help Desk at the telephone numbers listed in the Attorney User Manual.
-The court's ECF Help Desk is open during the hours listed in the Attorney User Manual.
+The point of contact for a Filing User who is experiencing technical difficulty shall be the court's ECF Help Desk at the telephone number listed in the Attorney Resource Manual: Technical Failure.
+The court's ECF Help Desk is open during normal hours of operation.

-The Clerk of Court shall deem the Electronic Case Filing Website (internet site) to be subject to a Technical Failure (§ 1.10) if the Website is unable to accept filings continuously or intermittently for more than one (1) hour occurring after 12:00 noon local time (Eastern Time zone) on a given day.
-If a Filing User experiences a Technical Failure, the Filing User may submit the document to the Clerk of Court using one of the alternative methods listed below (§ 12.1), provided that the document is accompanied by a certification, signed by the Filing User, that the Filing User has attempted to file the document electronically at least twice, with those unsuccessful attempts occurring at least one (1) hour apart after 12:00 noon.
+The Clerk of Court shall deem the ECF System to be subject to a Technical Failure (§ 1.12) if the ECF System is unable to accept filings continuously or intermittently for more than one (1) hour occurring after 12:00 noon local time (Eastern time zone) on a given day.
+If a Filing User experiences such a Technical Failure, the Filing User may submit the document to the Clerk of Court using one of the alternative methods listed below (§ 12.1), provided that the document is accompanied by a certification, signed by the Filing User, that the Filing User has attempted to file the document electronically at least twice, with those unsuccessful attempts occurring at least one (1) hour apart after 12:00 noon.